omardoma/java-image-manipulation/README.md

 # java-image-manipulation

-Eclipse Java Project
+Some popular image manipulation algorithms in Java.

-How to run?
+## How to run?

 Import Project in eclipse